aandre6891/tic-tac-toe/README.md

 node game.js
 ```

 Follow the on-screen prompts to make your moves and play Tic Tac Toe!
+This game is made to be played in the terminal.

 ## Project Structure